ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_security_policy/guide.en-ie.md

 To set this, tick the respective boxes listed in the table below:

 - **Identify SPAM email**: Specify whether our servers should add a tag to identify received messages that are considered "unwanted" as spam.
-- **Move SPAM to junk**: Specify whether our servers should automatically move any "unwanted" messages to the trash.
+- **Move SPAM to junk**: Specify whether our servers should automatically move any "unwanted" messages to the "Junk Email" folder.

 Once you have made your choice, confirm these changes by clicking `Save changes`{.action}.